analiceleite/analiceleite/README.md

 * I'm working at @Bosch, as a Software Developer;

 * I'm graduated in Sistems Programming at SENAI-SC;

+* I'm graduated in Full Stack Developer at EBAC;

 * I'm graduating in Analysis and Systems Development at Católica-SC (EAD);

-* I'm graduating in Full Stack Developer at EBAC;

 * I like to learn about everything;